X1pe0/Log4J-Scan-Win/README.md

-# Log4J-Scan-Win
-Windows/Server Log4j Scanner - Powershell
-CVE-2021-44228
+## Log4J Scanner for Windows/PowerShell

-Quick and dirty scanner using MD5 to ensure all Log4J locations are found even if re-named.
+###### Most of the script’s I’ve seen require Yara and or Python.
+No dependencies needed.
+Simply run and view the output.
+Quick and dirty using MD5 hash's to ensure all Log4J locations are found even if re-named.

+#### MD5's listed cover both CVE-2021-45046 and CVE-2021-44228.